Recency illusion

-The recency illusion is the belief or impression that a word or language usage is of recent origin when it is long-established.
-The term was coined by Arnold Zwicky, a linguist at Stanford University primarily interested in examples involving words, meanings, phrases, and grammatical constructions.
+The recency illusion is the belief or impression, on the part of someone who has only recently become aware of a long-established phenomenon, that the phenomenon itself must be of recent origin.
+The term was coined by Arnold Zwicky, a linguist at Stanford University who is primarily interested in examples involving words, meanings, phrases, and grammatical constructions.
 However, use of the term is not restricted to linguistic phenomena: Zwicky has defined it simply as, "the belief that things you have noticed only recently are in fact recent".

 According to Zwicky, the illusion is caused by selective attention.

 Examples

-Linguistic items prone to the recency illusion include: